-Mash Bill: 100% malted barley dried with Highland peat Casks: aged solely in ex-bourbon American oak casks Age: 14 Years ABV: 48.3% (96.6 proof) Producer: The Balvenie Distillery Price: $95-115 Availability: limited release, the 2002 Vintage is getting harder to find
+Mash Bill: 100% malted barley dried with Highland peat Casks: aged in solely in ex-bourbon American oak casks Age: 14 Years ABV: 48.3% (96.6 proof) Producer: The Balvenie Distillery Price: $95-115 Availability: limited release, but the 2003 Vintage is reasonably available

 Notes for Jeremy and I are annotated below by the identifiers (JR) or (WJ).